 Occasionally, students have concerns that may require specialized services and the staff may offer referrals to appropriate community professionals.
 Specialized services may include: alcohol rehabilitation, family therapy, treatment for eating disorders, and other chronic psychological conditions.
 Fees incurred for services outside of the Counseling and Career Assessment Center are the responsibility of the individual student.

-The Center is located at 502 E Boone Avenue.
-The extension is 4052.
-Off campus, call 313-4052.
+The Center is located in the College Hall, Room 303.
+The extension is 4054.
+Off campus, call 313-4054.

 M. Addiction Counseling